reedjones/django-ranks/README.rst

 Django Ranks
 ============

-Not ready yet, DO NOT USE
+Not ready yet, DO NOT USE - but check back soon 🤠

-Django Ranks is a Django app to conduct web-based Django Ranks.
-For each question, visitors can choose between a fixed number of answers.
+Django Ranks is a generic Django app to 'rank' models with OpenSkill.py https://github.com/OpenDebates/openskill.py

+INSTALL -

+pip install django-ranks

 Detailed documentation is in the "docs" directory.